DarkStoorM/JumpRoyale/wip_README.md

 [edit]

 There is a System Timer, but I found that out too late and I rely on custom code anyway that is set by the timer, so it's still fine.
 I made an async timer that is just a drop-in component.

 ---

+## Viewport problems

+I noticed there is a problem with the viewport scaling on different resolutions, well, duh, I removed the stretch, because it messes up with the pixel art.

+Stretch should never be used with pixel art anyway, and instead, there should be a fixed resolution that is not stretched, but scaled.
+Unfortunately, this is not possible here, because we want to use as much space as possible, which comes with a cost of reducing the sprite quality due to stretching...

+Arena Scene takes values from the Viewport, which can only work if the size is constant, but since I changed the viewport to not be stretched and use the current resolution, I have to probably change it back, which then again, will reduce the sprite quality.

+---